scanoss/crypto-algorithms-spdx/description_definition_template_crypto_algorithm.md

 #### algorithmId

 * Description: univocal identifier for every cryptographic algorithm.
 This project provides an identifier per algorithm.
-* Values: check the identifiers_algorithmId.yaml file, which includes the list of approved cryptography identifiers.
+* Values: check the definitions_index_crypto_algorithms.md file, which includes the list of cryptography identifiers.

 #### securityStrength